 - Businesses orders declined .06 percent compared to the prior year.

 Another good example was the stock market crash and subsequent economic downturn in 2000.
 That was not a recession according to the textbook, because GDP growth was negative in Q3 2000, Q1 2001, and Q3 2001, none of which were consecutive.

 But anyone who lived through the 2001 recession knows that it felt like a recession during all that time.
 And in fact, GDP growth did not return to 3 percent until Q3 2003.

 Recession Versus Depression

-A recession can become a depression if it lasts long enough.
+A recession can become a recession. if it lasts long enough.
 In a recession, the economy contracts for two or more quarters.
 A depression will last several years.
 In a recession, unemployment can rise to 10 percent.
 In a depression, the unemployment rate will be 25 percent.
-For more, see Recessions vs. Depressions.

 Are There Any Benefits to a Recession?